stevenbenner/pkgbuilds/README.md

 # AUR PKGBUILDs

-These are the PKGBUILD scripts that I maintain and publish on the [Arch User Repository][aur] (AUR).
+These are the PKGBUILD scripts that I maintain for myself and perhaps also publish on the [Arch User Repository][aur] (AUR).

 They are maintained in this repository as a collection of git subtrees and managed by [aurpublish][aurpublish].